Sparse Quantum Codes from Quantum Circuits: Background and Related Work

 \subsection{Quantum Subsystem Codes}

 For a system of $n$ qubits, we can consider the group $\cP^n$ of all $n$-fold tensor products of single-qubit real-valued Pauli operators $\{I, X, iY, Z\}$ and including the phases $\{\pm1\}$.
 A \emph{stabilizer code} (see e.g.~\cite{Nielsen2000}) is the joint $+1$ eigenspace of a group of commuting Pauli operators $\cS = \langle S_1,\ldots,S_l\rangle$, where the $S_i$ label a generating set for the group.
 (To avoid trivial codes, we require that $-I \not\in \cS$.)
 If each of the $l$ generators are independent, then the code space is $2^{k}$-dimensional where $k = n-l$, and there exist $k$ pairs of \emph{logical operators} which generate a group $\cL = \langle X_1, Z_1, \ldots, X_k, Z_k \rangle$.
-In general, the logical group is isomorphic to $N(\cS)/\cS$ where $N(\cS)$ is the normalizer of $\cS$ in $\cP^n$, meaning the set of all Paulis that commute with $\cS$ as a set.
+In general, the logical group is isomorphic to $C(\cS)/\cS$ where $C(\cS)$ is the centralizer of $\cS$ in $\cP^n$, meaning the set of all Pauli operators that commute with each element of $\cS$.
 The logical group is isomorphic to $\cP^k$, meaning that for each logical operator in $\cL$ we have that $[L_i, L_j ] = 0$ for all $i\not=j$, and $X_i Z_i = - Z_i X_i$ for all $i$.
-The fact that $\cL \subseteq N(\cS)$ means that $[L_i,S_j] =0$ for all $S_j \in \cS$.
+The fact that $\cL \subseteq C(\cS)$ means that $[L_i,S_j] =0$ for all $S_j \in \cS$.
 The \emph{weight} of a Pauli operator is the number of non-identity tensor factors, and the \emph{distance} of a code is the weight of the minimum weight element among all possible non-trivial logical operators (i.e.\ those which are not pure stabilizers).